oroinc/documentation/user_guide/calendars_overview.rst

 ---------------------------------

 Events in the System and Organization calendars can be viewed by all the users within the system/organization.
-The ability to create, edit, delete the events depends on their :ref:`roles <user-guide-user-management-permissions>` and :ref:`capabilities <admin-capabilities-org-calendar-events>`.
+The ability to create, edit, and delete events depends on the user's :ref:`roles <user-guide-user-management-permissions>` and :ref:`capabilities <admin-capabilities-org-calendar-events>`.